raj-chellaboina/raj-chellaboina/README.md

 ---

 <p align="center">
 I am passionate about software development and always eager to learn new technologies.
-My interests span from Data Structures and Algorithms to Modern Web Development and Machine Learning.<br>
+My interests span from Data Structures and Algorithms to Modern Web Development and Machine Learning.
-Check out my portfolio: <a href="https://raj-portfolio-site.web.app/" target="_blank">raj-portfolio</a>
 </p>

 ---